The Stability of Online Algorithms in Performative Prediction: Introduction

 Once recognized, we start to see this impact, or \emph{performativity}, of social prediction everywhere.
 Predicting individuals' health outcomes influences their behavior and hence their realized outcomes.
 A bank's choice of credit risk model influences the features that people strategically report to the system.
 Link prediction algorithms in professional networks determine who we know, and hence what links will end up forming in the future.
 The reader can certainly come up with more examples.

-\cite{perdomo2020performative} introduced a formal, learning-theoretic framework called \emph{performative prediction} to reason about learning algorithms in these dynamic environments.
+\citet*{perdomo2020performative} introduced a formal, learning-theoretic framework called \emph{performative prediction} to reason about learning algorithms in these dynamic environments.
 In their work, they identify a natural solution concept termed \emph{performative stability}.
 A model is performatively stable if it actively shapes data in a way that its own predictions look optimal in hindsight.

 The motivation behind stability is that it prevents a runaway feedback loop where learners repeatedly update their models because they are not risk-minimizing on the observed data.
-In more detail, performativity often surfaces as a type of unexpected distribution shift.
-Decision-makers often respond to this shift by retraining their models on the most recent examples.
-Performatively stable models have the desirable property that if you deploy them and then retrain on their induced distributions, you get the same model back.
-There is no incentive to deviate via retraining.
-See \Cref{fig:stability} for a visual illustration.
+In more detail, performativity often manifests as an unexpected distribution shift.
+Decision-makers often respond to this shift by \textit{retraining} their models on the most recent examples.
+Performatively stable models have the desirable property that they are \textit{fixed points} of retraining: if you deploy a performatively stable model and then retrain on its induced distributions, you get the same model back.
+There is no incentive to deviate, see \Cref{fig:stability} for a visual illustration.

-It seems intuitive that to guarantee performative stability, one needs tight control over the stability of the feedback loop.
-In that vein, all positive results known today rest on the assumption that the response of the world is a contraction (i.e., the feedback loop has Lipschitz constant $<$ 1).
-In a precise sense, this is not avoidable, as shown by recent impossibility results \citep{anagnostides2026computational}.
-However, in a fortunate twist, we show that by moving the focus from a single model to a mixture, stability can always be ensured without making any assumptions on the distributional response.
-In particular, we establish an unconditional reduction from regret minimization to performative stability.
-In particular, a corollary of our reduction implies that gradient descent based retraining always leads to performatively stable models, and we achieve the first stability guarantees for weakly convex, or non-smooth, losses (or retraining in finite-samples).
+It seems intuitive that to guarantee stability, one needs tight control over whether the retraining has any fixed points.
+And indeed, there is now a rich literature on performativity showing that if $a)$ the learner's loss function is pointwise strongly convex $b)$ and populations are only weakly influenced by predictions, then retraining is a contraction (\emph{i.e.}, the feedback loop has Lipschitz constant $<$ 1 and hence converges to stability).
+While both of these conditions severely limit the regimes where we can guarantee stability, they are, in a precise sense, unavoidable.
+If losses are not strongly convex, or predictions are strongly performative, then finding a single model that is performatively stable can be impossible (they may not exist) or PPAD-hard to compute \citep{anagnostides2026computational}.